payroll processing

 1. Define payroll policy :

-The organisation must establish documented and approved payroll-related policies as a base.
-These policies must comply with local labour laws and include elements such as time and attendance, leave, and benefits.
+The organization must establish documented and approved payroll-related policies as a solid foundation.
+To achieve this, these policies must comply with local labor laws and incorporate essential elements such as time and attendance, leave, and benefits.
+Additionally, having clear policies in place helps ensure consistency and transparency, thereby fostering trust among employees.
+Ultimately, this proactive approach not only protects the organization from legal issues but also enhances employee satisfaction and engagement.

 2. Define components :